-The Notes will be issued in dematerialised form in accordance with Articles 468 et seq. of the Belgian Company Code (Wetboek van Vennootschappen/Code des Sociétés) (the Belgian Company Code) and cannot be physically delivered.
-The Notes will be represented exclusively by book entries in the records of the X/N securities and cash clearing system operated by the National Bank of Belgium (the NBB) or any successor thereto (the NBB System).
-The Notes may be held only by, and transferred only to, Eligible Investors referred to in Article 4 of the Belgian Royal Decree of 26 May 1994 holding their Notes in an exempt securities account (X-Account) that has been opened with a financial institution that is a direct or indirect participant in the NBB System.
-Access to the NBB System is available through those of its NBB System participants whose membership extends to securities such as the Notes.
-NBB System participants include certain banks, stockbrokers (beursvennootschappen/sociétés de bourse), Euroclear Bank SA/NV (Euroclear), Clearstream Banking S.A.
-(Clearstream, Luxembourg), SIX SIS AG (SIX SIS) and Monte Titoli S.p.A.
-(Monte Titoli).
-Accordingly, the Notes will be eligible to clear through, and therefore accepted by, Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli and investors may hold their Notes within securities accounts in Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli and through other financial intermediaries which in turn hold the Notes through Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli, or other participants in the NBB System.
+The Notes will be issued in dematerialised form under the Belgian Company Code (Wetboek van Vennootschappen/Code des Sociétés) (the "Belgian Company Code") and cannot be physically delivered.
+The Notes will be represented exclusively by book entries in the records of the X/N securities and cash clearing system operated by the National Bank of Belgium (the "NBB") or any successor thereto (the "NBB System").
+Access to the NBB System is available through those of its NBB System participants whose membership extends to securities such as the Notes, NBB System participants include certain banks, stockbrokers (beursvennootschappen/sociétés de bourse), Euroclear Bank SA/NV ("Euroclear"), Clearstream Banking S.A. ("Clearstream, Luxembourg"), SIX SIS AG ("SIX SIS") and Monte Titoli S.p.A. ("Monte Titoli").
+Accordingly, the Notes will be eligible to clear through, and therefore accepted by, Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli and investors may hold their Notes within securities accounts in Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli.
+The Notes indenterialised form and settled through the NBB System may be eligible as ECB collateral, provided that the applicable ECB eligibility requirements are met.